TamNguyen-Albert/OB-Airways-Fuel-Optimization/Section 4: Results.md

 # Section 4: Results
 ## Model Evaluation and Validation

-During the modeling phase, we experimented with four regression algorithms to predict actual flight fuel consumption (`actual_flight_fuel_kilograms`) based on features such as flight distance, estimated takeoff weight, and airport encodings.
+During the modeling phase, I experimented with four regression algorithms to predict actual flight fuel consumption (`actual_flight_fuel_kilograms`) based on features such as flight distance, estimated takeoff weight, and airport encodings.

 ### Models and Parameters